opengeospatial/geoparquet/format-specs/compatible-parquet.md

 * No assertions are made on the winding order, the default of the [orientation](./geoparquet.md#orientation) section of the spec.

-* Edges are planar, as explained to be the default in the [edges](./geoparquet.md#edges) section of the spec.
+* The edge definition is based on whether the column is named `"geometry"` or `"geography"`.

 ## Data Reader Implementation Considerations

 Reading this non-compliant geospatial data from Parquet should ideally work with no user intervention if the producer followed all the guidelines and named their geometry column 'geometry'.
 Readers can optionally support user input (in whatever manner works for the tool / library) to provide hints for metadata that is not inline with the lowest common denominator compatibility.
-This would include things like letting the user supply a geometry column name (ie something other than 'geometry'), using Well Known Text (WKT) in a `STRING` column instead of WKB, providing a more specific geometry_type value, or providing other enhanced metadata (specifying the CRS, the winding order, the edges, the bbox or the epoch).
+This would include things like letting the user supply a geometry column name (i.e., something other than 'geometry' or 'geography'), using Well Known Text (WKT) in a `STRING` column instead of WKB, providing a more specific geometry_type value, or providing other enhanced metadata (specifying the CRS, the winding order, the edges, the bbox or the epoch).

 We strongly advise against creating a reader that can only understand these geospatial compatible files - all readers should start by looking at the metadata specified by GeoParquet and only fall back on these compatibility techniques if the metadata is not present.
 A reader that could not read GeoParquet but would read compatible geodata would have no idea if there was in fact metadata, and thus could easily decrease interoperability.